coreos/fleet/Documentation/states.md

 ## Job states

-There are currently three cluster-level "fleet" states for a job:
+There are currently three cluster-level states for a job:

 - `inactive`: known by fleet, but not assigned to a machine
 - `loaded`: assigned to a machine and loaded into systemd there, but not started